 To find a network pharmacy, you can look in your Pharmacy Directory, visit our website (www.healthnet.com/uc), or call Member Services (phone numbers are printed on the back cover of this booklet).
-Choose whatever is easiest for you.

 You may go to any of our network pharmacies.
 If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new network pharmacy.